The Best Bergamot Supplement for Cholesterol: A Comprehensive Guide

 To elaborate, BPF is a substance made from the juice and inner part of bergamot, which contains high amounts of polyphenols.
 Further studies suggest that when bergamot phyto, combined with artichoke leaf extract, is used, it results in similar reductions in cholesterol levels, along with shrinking waist size and fat deposits in overweight adults.

 For this reason, it’s generally recommended to take bergamot supplements alongside other supplements (while eating a balanced diet, of course).
 We love supplements, but your body is not built to survive on supplements alone — that’s why they’re called supplements.
 Remember: a healthy diet and daily exercise are key.
-Supplements just fill in the blanks.
+Even the best bergamot supplement is a complement to, not a replacement for, those foundations.

 Reduces inflammation